Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing abandoned ghouls

-But then, a second illusion emerged.
-I saw in the corner of my eyes a cigar box, from which 4 little ghouls emerged, angry and looking at me.
-They were menacing and had sharp teeth as far as I remember.
-At first I wanted to ignore them, so that they go away.
-But they did not, they emerged ever more from that box.
-So I tried various way of being threatening or defensive, all in my fantasy of course.
+But then a second illusion appeared.
+Out of the corner of my eye I saw a cigar box with 4 little ghouls coming out of it, looking at me angrily.
+They were menacing and had sharp teeth, as far as I could remember.
+At first I wanted to ignore them so they would go away.
+But they did not, they kept coming out of the box.
+So I tried various ways of being threatening or defensive, all in my imagination of course.

 But that did not help either.
-Thus, at the end, I had the idea of turning my attention to them with care and compassion, and talk to them in a friendly voice.
-This was what apparently they had needed.
-In a nearly funny retreat, they withdrew slow into the box, all the while kind of muttering something incomprehensible to me.
+So in the end I came up with the idea of approaching them with care and compassion, speaking to them in a friendly voice.
+This was what they seemed to need.
+In an almost comical retreat, they slowly retreated into the box, mumbling something incomprehensible to me.
 But it seemed as if they were talking about me.

 I learned from this once more about the need for compassion and patience, and for not misunderstanding what seems initially to be attack and aggression.
-Dealing with ghouls as growing compassion!
+Dealing with one´s own ghouls as growing compassion!

 So I had put the little ghouls at rest.